 Seek the Assistance of a Lawyer

-Since it can be challenging to appropriately determining liability in these cases, you must consult an experienced personal injury lawyer when filing your claim.
+Since it can be challenging to determine liability in these cases appropriately, you must consult an experienced personal injury lawyer when filing your claim.
 They will be able to investigate the incident thoroughly, uncovering details of your case that point accurately to the at-fault party.
-Your lawyer will also assist you in proving the following core pillars of a slip and fall case:
+Your lawyer will also assist you in proving the following core pillars of a slip-and-fall case: